 Can CBD be an All-Natural Alternative to NSAIDs?

-Potentially, yes, it can.
+CBD can potentially be one of the effective NSAID alternatives.
 There’s growing evidence to suggest CBD can alleviate pain and reduce effects felt from a number of difference sources, including:

 CBD helps boost natural hormones found in the endocannabinoid system (ECS).
-A particularly useful hormone is called anandamide, which helps regulate pain and mood.
+A particularly useful hormone called anandamide, which helps regulate pain and mood.
 By amplifying that particular hormone, we’re better able to control how we feel on a daily basis.
 But CBD doesn’t stop there with the ECS.
 It can also have an effect on both types of receptors (CB1 and CB2) found in the ECS.

 Although CBD doesn’t form a strong bond with CB1 receptors, which are found mostly in the brain and nervous system, it can help them receive the body’s cannabinoids.
-Sometimes, the body breaks down beneficial cannabinoids too quickly, but by both amplifying natural hormones and helping the body receive healing properties from those hormones, CBD users have the potential to feel relief.
+Sometimes, the body breaks down beneficial cannabinoids too quickly, but by both amplifying natural hormones and helping the body receive the healing properties from those hormones, CBD users have the potential to feel relief.

 Additionally, CBD’s interaction with CB1 receptors can help users get better sleep.
 As mentioned above, there isn’t a tight bond between CB1 receptors and CBD, but their interaction can help control the body’s serotonin release.
 Whether that means speeding up or slowing down the release, having better control can mean a calming effect.